-In which countries is a Green Card mandatory?
+In which countries is an International Insurance Card mandatory?

-However, a Green Card can be useful in any case in the event of an accident abroad.
+However, an International Insurance Card can be useful in any case in the event of an accident abroad.
 It contains important details about the vehicle and its insurance, and makes it easier to complete the formalities.

 Helvetia’s liability insurance is not valid in the following countries: Russia, Belarus, Georgia, Armenia, Azerbaijan, Kazakhstan and Iran.
-You can also easily recognize this by the fact that these countries are crossed out on the Green card.
+You can also easily recognize this by the fact that these countries are crossed out on the International Insurance Card.

-The special case of Kosovo: The Green Card is not accepted in Kosovo.
+The special case of Kosovo: The International Insurance Card is not accepted in Kosovo.
 On entry to the country, motor liability border insurance must be taken out at the border.
 If you have taken out partially or fully comprehensive insurance, this is valid in Kosovo.

-The Green Card is valid for a limited period and it can be reordered free of charge from Helvetia at any time.
+The International Insurance Card is valid for a limited period and it can be reordered free of charge from Helvetia at any time.